aragon/osx-plugin-template-hardhat/USAGE_GUIDE.md

 The `packages/contracts/test/integration-testing` folder contains

-- setup processing integration tests in the `setup-processing.ts` file
+- deployment tests in the `deployment.ts` file
+  - testing that the deploy scripts publishes the plugin and sets the maintainer permissions correctly
-- deployment integration tests in the `deployment.ts` file
+- setup processing tests in the `setup-processing.ts` file

-The integration tests already provide basic tests for your plugin.
-Adapt and extend them where needed.
+  - testing that Aragon OSx `PluginSetupProcessor` can install and uninstall the plugin correctly

+The prior tests if your plugin can be deployed

 ### Deployment Scripts